 Seizures can take many forms, depending on what part of the brain the malfunction takes place within and how much of the total brain area is affected.
-Partial Seizures affect only part of the brain while Generalized Seizures affect the whole brain.
+Partial Seizures, or focal seizures, affect a part of the brain, while Generalized Seizures affect the whole brain.
 Partial seizures can be simple (during which a person remains awake and aware) or complex (during which a person’s awareness is clouded).

 I. (Generalized) Tonic Clonic Seizures (Previously called Grand Mal Seizures)